Watch a JoBlo exclusive video from 2017 predict Deadpool & Wolverine!

-SPOILER WARNING: This article contains spoilers for Deadpool & Wolverine, so if you haven’t seen the latest Marvel flick yet…what are you waiting for?!
+Warning!
+Spoilers ahead!
 Move over, Simpsons, there’s another Nostradamus in town!
 A whopping seven years ago, we wondered what it would be like if 2017’s Logan had a post-credits sequence.
 What would happen?
 Who would it tease?
 What would it predict?
 Well, as it turns out, a fan-made video made exclusively for JoBlo.com nailed it!
-How ‘bout that, bubs?
+How ‘bout that, bubs

 In the video – which was made exclusively for us by Banana-Dragon Films – we see Deadpool using a metal detector and coming across the grave of Logan (as played by Hugh Jackman).
 There, he opens a hand-drawn picture of himself and Wolverine, with the childish writing reading, “DEADPOOL 2 LOVE MACHINE”, a nod to the working title of Deadpool 2.
 Below that, a drawing of Deadpool holding a boatload of cash.
 After that, Deadpool sets about resurrecting Logan, saying, “Hugh, I want us to be together, but not like this.”